||Maltiyork Malkie, Yorkiemalt, Yortese, Yorktese

 Coat: The coat of the Morkie is very soft.

-a remarkable intelligence.
 The second comes from (fire) Mrs. Gaétane Blanchette of St-Lin, impassioned breeder, who named it "Linois".
 Linois is small size dog that has a long, silky coat of solid blond to champagne with straight ears and short tail like the Yorkshire Terrier.
-This type has more of the Yorkshire temperament and is both active and playful with a remarkable
+This type has more of the Yorkshire temperament and is both active and playful with a remarkable intelligence.

 * The most accurate way to determine characteristics of a mixed breed is by researching the parent breeds.